 I hope this tutorial was helpful!
 Learning how to make interactive Google Slides has been a game changer in terms of engagement for students.
 Not to mention in years to come the activity will require zero prep!!
 Do you love creating interactive Google Slides too?!
 Comment below or tag me on Instagram and let me know!

-Head to LindsayBowden.com/Training to sign up for my FREE training on creating engaging math resources!
+Head to LindsayBowden.com/Training to sign up for my free training on creating engaging teacher resources!

 You may also like: